phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Request initialization: RINIT()
 -------------------------------

-A request just showed in, and PHP is about to treat it here.
-In ``RINIT()``, you bootstrap the resources you need to treat that precise request.
+A request just showed in, and PHP is about to handle it here.
+In ``RINIT()``, you bootstrap the resources you need to handle that precise request.
 PHP is a share-nothing architecture, and as-is, it provides :doc:`memory management <../memory_management>` facilities.

 In ``RINIT()``, if you need to allocate dynamic memory, you'll use